IARHeritages/R_FOR_HERITAGE_TRAINING_WORKSHOP/Introduction to R.md

 This should print the value of *a*, which is 2.

 In programming, these 'atomic' elements that can only hold one value at a time are called **scalars**.
 They are the smallest building blocks from which it is possible to create more complex data.
 To find out the kind of value held by a scalar, use the command class().
-For example, let's check the mode of the scalar *2*:
+For example, let's check the type of the scalar *2*:

 ```R